-- 1.1 Scope These Recommendations set forth generally accepted actuarial principles and practices regarding: - a.
+- 1.1 Purpose-This standard sets forth generally accepted actuarial principles and practices for measuring pension obligations. - 1.2 Scope-This standard applies to: - a.
 Funding of defined benefit pension plans. - b.
 Assignment of costs to time periods for defined benefit pension plans. - c.
-Magnitude of defined benefit pension plan obligations even for plans which are not funded or expensed on an actuarial basis. - d.
+Magnitude of defined benefit pension plan obligations, even for plans which are not funded or expensed on an actuarial basis. - d.
 Comparison of actuarial present values among alternative pension obligations.

-Pension plans covered by these Recommendations are those which have a primary objective of providing benefits on retirement, and which may also provide significant benefits on death, disability, or other termination of employment prior to retirement.
-These Recommendations supersede Pension Plan Recommendations A, B, and C of the American Academy of Actuaries.
-The Interpretations of those Recommendations shall become Interpretations of these Recommendations.
+Pension plans covered by this standard are those which have a primary objective of providing benefits on retirement, and which may also provide significant benefits on death, disability, or other termination of employment prior to retirement.